Stunning finale in Championship play-off race

 Lions sweep into two-goal lead at break

-Millwall knew a win would do and made the perfect start in front of a raucous crowd at The Den, with Duncan Watmore's eighth-minute opener off the underside of the crossbar giving them control of their destiny.
+A win was enough for Millwall and they made the perfect start in front of a raucous crowd at The Den, with Duncan Watmore's eighth-minute opener off the underside of the crossbar giving them control of their destiny.

 The Lions soon had a second disallowed for offside and, after Coventry took the lead at Middlesbrough, the first big twist of the afternoon came midway through the first half.

-Blackburn equalised against Millwall in London and West Brom, who were winning 1-0 at Swansea through Okay Yokuslu, were suddenly heading above Millwall and up into sixth place on goals scored.
+Blackburn equalised against Millwall in London and West Brom, who were winning 1-0 at Swansea through Okay Yokuslu, were suddenly above Millwall and into sixth place on goals scored.

-Swansea swiftly equalised to put the Lions back into a precarious sixth place - yet a second from Watmore and an Oliver Burke strike had Millwall in firm control at 3-1 - and Rovers boss Jon Dahl Tomasson bemoaning "stupid goals".
+Swansea swiftly equalised, though, and a second from Watmore and an Oliver Burke strike had Millwall 3-1 up, with Rovers boss Jon Dahl Tomasson later calling them "stupid goals" to concede.

-Those two efforts, coupled with Cameron Archer's goal to make it 1-1 at the Riverside between Boro and Coventry, actually saw the Lions go up to fifth place and the Sky Blues in sixth at half-time.
+Those efforts, coupled with Cameron Archer's goal to make it 1-1 at the Riverside between Boro and Coventry, actually saw the Lions go fifth and the Sky Blues in sixth spot at half-time.

 Sunderland, meanwhile, were three points off the play-offs after a "basketball game" of a first 45 minutes at Preston, which somehow ended goalless.